ZaidMarrie/passenger_counter-app/README.md

 ### What I learned

-This challenge taught me how to use the onclick event to invoke a function.
+This challenge taught me how to use the onclick event to invoke a function, however with my second attempt I completed this challenge with arrow functions and `.addEventListener()` method.

 Below I added some code snippets: